sagemathinc/cocalc-doc/source/latex-features.rst

 LaTeX editor features
 ======================

+.. index:: LaTeX Editor; multi-file
 .. _multi-file-support:

 LaTeX Multi-File Support
 ------------------------------

-The initial release of CoCalc's support for multi-file documents is now available.
+CoCalc's support for multi-file documents is now available.
 Here's a summary of features:

 * The user interface is initially identical to the current single-file interface.
 * If you explicitly input other files, then build, there is a new menu on the top of a text editor that lets you select from any of the subfiles.